 The goal of Retykle is to make buying and re-selling of luxury used clothing for babies and kids every bit as convenient and stylish as buying new.
 It stocks a carefully curated edit of the world’s top luxury children’s fashion brands – including Bonpoint, Jacadi, Chloé, Moncler, Ralph Lauren and more – and allows buyers to save up to 90 percent on retail prices; sellers, meanwhile, can turn outgrown clothes into cash, completely hassle-free.

 Along with the wide range of high-end clothing, shoes and accessories for newborns up to ten-year-olds, Retykle offers free shipping and returns within Hong Kong.
 There is also a higher purpose behind Retykle, one that benefits not only parents but the environment and the local community as well.

 Good for the planet

 Sarah explains: “As any parent will know, kids outgrow an average of seven clothing sizes in the first two years of their lives.
 This is both expensive and hard on the environment.
 I wanted to find a better way to keep high-quality kids clothing in circulation rather than collecting dust in closets.
 Our model allows you to buy, wear, sell, repeat – until your children grow up and stay the same size!

-Read more in our Kids’ section:
+Like this?
+Read more in our Kids’ section.

-This article first appeared in the Oct/Nov edition of Expat Living magazine.
-Subscribe now so you never miss an issue.
+Subscribe to Expat Living magazine now so you never miss an issue.